Poudlardo/odin_projects/README.md

 # odin_projects

-Here you'll find all exercices and small projects I coded from scratch in the context of TOP (The Odin Projects) learning path.
+Exercices and small projects I made (from scratch) in the context of TOP (The Odin Projects) learning path